Written by

 Solution 4: Fix the USB drive

-If unfortunately, your USB drive still doesn't list in the startup options after trying the above solutions, your USB drive probably has some issues.
+If, unfortunately, your USB drive still doesn't show up in the startup options after trying the above solutions, your USB drive probably has some issues.

 You can run First Aid in Disk Utility to repair it.
-If it is useless, you have to back up the files on the drive to the other place and reformat it.
+If it is useless, you have to back up the files on the drive to another place and reformat it.
 Then, recreate a bootable installer.

 Final Thoughts